Palestinian prisoners launch mass hunger strike

 Authorities will set up a field hospital at the Ketziot prison in southern Israel to treat hunger strikers if needed, Librati said.

-The move would allow Israel to sidestep civilian hospitals which have so far refused to force-feed the strikers, despite an Israeli law passed in July 2015 that legalizes the force-feeding of prisoners.
+The move would allow Israel to sidestep civilian hospitals, which have so far refused to force-feed strikers, despite an Israeli law passed in July 2015 that legalizes the force-feeding of prisoners.

+Responding to accusations of mistreatment in Israeli prisons, Israeli Foreign Ministry spokesman Emmanuel Nahshon fired back.

+"The Palestinian prisoners are not political prisoners," he said.
+"They are convicted terrorists and murderers.
+They were brought to justice and are treated properly under international law."